Khumba: Plot

-Khumba encounters a group of fanatical rock hyraxes who worship the Black Eagle and stymie his advance.
+Khumba encounters a group of rock hyraxes who worship the Black Eagle and stymie his advance.
 From the albino Black Eagle, he learns the way to the watering hole and that it lies in Phango's cave.
-The Black Eagle also reveals that Phango is obsessed with being whole and murdered his whole clan, as revenge for being rejected when he was a cub, due to the fact he was born with one eye blind, which gave him a sense of smell like no other leopard, which turned him into a powerfully & endlessly killing hunter.
-Unbeknownst to Khumba, Phango is trailing him because of an ancient predator myth that says consuming the half-striped zebra will make whoever ate it the most powerful hunter that ever lived.
-As Khumba journeys onwards, Seko becomes withdrawn and is remorseful that he has let his herd down.
-He would have never been so hard on Khumba if it never happened.
-With Tombi’s help, he realizes that if he does not lead his herd in search of another waterhole, they will all die and sets out to follow the trail of Phango.
-He is prompted by evidence that Khumba may be alive.
+The Black Eagle also reveals that Phango murdered his clan as revenge for being rejected when he was a cub, due to him being born with one eye blind, which gave him a keener sense of smell to be a better hunter.
+Unbeknownst to Khumba, the reason Phango is hunting him because of an ancient leopard myth that foretold the birth of a half-striped zebra, and the leopard that ate the zebra will be the most powerful hunter.
+Seko is remorseful that he has let his herd down.
+With Tombi’s help, he realizes that if he does not lead his herd in search of another waterhole, they will all die.
+He follows the trail of Phango.